bitwarden/help/_articles/send/send-lifespan.md

 - For the Sender, a {% icon fa-trash %} **Pending Deletion** icon will appear next to the Send.
 The Send will pend deletion for a few minutes, after which it will be permanently deleted from Bitwarden systems and from the Sender's Send view.

-  {% callout note %}There is no "soft delete" or Trash Can for Sends, meaning that once the pending deletion window has closed you will not be able to access the contents of a Send.{% endcallout %}
+  {% callout info %}There is no "soft delete" or Trash Can for Sends, meaning that once the pending deletion window has closed you will not be able to access the contents of a Send.{% endcallout %}

 ## Expiration Date